Shaaali/identity-apps/docs/guides/authentication/social-login/add-github-login.md

 - **public_profile**: Grants read access to a user's default public profile details.

 ::: info
 Asgardeo needs these scopes to get user information.
-Asgardeo sends these to applications based on the attribute configurations in the application.
+Asgardeo checks the attribute configurations of the application and sends the relevant attributes received from Github to the app.
 You can read the [Github Documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps) to learn more.
 :::

 ##  Enable Github login